borgquist/airquality-dashboard-server/README.md

 This will:
 1. Install any missing dependencies
-2. Start the server on port 3000
+2. Start the server on port 3000 (or your configured port)
 3. Log server activity to `airquality.log`
 4. Log startup information to `startup.log`